What's new in SQL Database V12

 There are many good reasons why customers should upgrade now to Azure SQL Database V12 from V11:

-- SQL Database V12 has a long list of features beyond those of V11.
+- SQL Database V12 has a long list of features beyond the features of V11.

 - We continue to add new features to V12, but no new features will be added to V11.